Ny-Tsiky/GEPPETO-OFC/README.md

 At this stage, GEPPETO-OFC has specific platform and software dependencies:

 ### Platform
-✅ Supported: macOS on Apple Silicon (M1, M2, M3 chips)
+Supported: macOS on Apple Silicon (M1, M2, M3 chips)

-❌ Not yet supported: macOS on Intel, Windows, Linux (Instructions for these platforms will be provided in future updates.)

 ### MATLAB Version
 MATLAB R2021a or later is required.